 Virtually any business can sponsor an overseas worker.
 But first, the business has to have a sponsor licence.

-As before, the employer applying for a licence will need to demonstrate that they have
+If you are the employer applying for a licence you will need to demonstrate that you have

 - a genuine need for the sponsor licence, and

-- a suitable system for prevention of illegal working and UKVI compliance.
+- a suitable human resources and recruitment system which would allow you to comply with employer’s duties and suitable for prevention of illegal working

 ON THIS PAGE

 Sponsor licence application process

 The application for a Sponsor Licence is made online by the employer.